The Delabole British Legion.

 Objectives & Activities

 We cooperate with the minister in promoting in the parish the whole mission of the church—pastoral, evangelistic, social and ecumenical.
-During the transition the Church Warden, Readers and Council members have taken on these responsibilities.
+During the transition the Church Warden, Readers and Council members took on these responsibilities.
 We are committed to a servant relationship in and with the local community.

 The main objectives of the DCC have been: